Skip to main content

 • progress: show progress status text while generating, then send final text.

-channels.slack.nativeStreaming controls Slack native text streaming when streaming is partial (default: true).
+channels.slack.streaming.nativeTransport controls Slack native text streaming when channels.slack.streaming.mode is partial (default: true).

-• A reply thread must be available for native text streaming to appear.
+• A reply thread must be available for native text streaming and Slack assistant thread status to appear.
 Thread selection still follows replyToMode.
-Without one, the normal draft preview is used.

 • Media and non-text payloads fall back to normal delivery.